ICD-10 Coding Reference

 Guide

-G43.909 reports migraine, unspecified, not intractable, without status migrainosus.
-Use it only when documentation does not support a more specific migraine code, and confirm payer requirements for migraine medications, prior authorization, and neurology visit medical necessity.
+G43.909 means migraine, unspecified, not intractable, without status migrainosus.
+Use it only when documentation does not support a more specific migraine type, aura status, intractable status, or status migrainosus code.

 Migraine is a neurological condition affecting approximately 39 million Americans, with significant economic impact from lost productivity, emergency department visits, and treatment costs.
 ICD-10 code G43.909 represents an unspecified migraine that is not intractable, but this broad classification limits treatment options and authorization approvals for patients who need them most.